 Properties page to add the HA system.

 fully-qualified domain name (FQDN) of the Administration site virtual machine

 of the high-availability system and select

 ready, then you will see a green

 Add button.
 (Do not select it if your system is not

 in Maintenance Mode.)
 If either system is not ready, an error message is

 displayed.
 Fix the error and attempt the procedure again.

-If "Error code:
+If "Error code: Database-64"

 high-availability system is added and automatically configured to serve as a

 backup in the event of a primary system failure.